tu-darmstadt-ros-pkg/workspace_scripts/README.md

 After a quick recompile and starting a new terminal session the new command's autocompleting function should be recognized.
 For details in working with [programmable completion](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion) just take a look in the `completion` folder of *roswss* package.

+## Python

+The workspace scripts now support python scripts.
+For an example, see the `scripts/analyze.py` script.
+Completion can be given using the `argcomplete` package (see `scripts/completion/analyze.sh`).

 ## Rosinstall

 In large projects, the ROS workspace suffers from an excessive number of packages leading to long compile times.
 Therefore, *roswss* follows an approach to organizing your project workspace in "modules".
 Hereby, a simple rosinstall file and/or a shell script is used to define module's package composition and additional install routines.
 This approach enables to have only a basic workspace (including *roswss*) installed while additional modules can be added when required.